usamahjundia/Keras-LSC-CNN/readme.md

 # loc is a binary array, True if a certain pixel is decided as a center for a detected head
 # h and w is the respective box height and widths for every locations
 ```

-Thanks to Skand for the help during the process of porting the model to Keras.

 TODO :
 - Implement NMS as a keras function if possible